RSlover521/Create-Transit-Tickets/README.md

 1. Install **Minecraft 1.20.1**.
 2. Install **Minecraft Forge 47.x**.
 The development environment currently uses Forge **47.4.0**.
-3. Install the correct Create version, **[Create 6.0.8](https://modrinth.com/mod/create/version/mc1.20.1-6.0.8) (Compatible with the latest CTT release)** for Minecraft 1.20.1 and any dependencies required by that release.
+3. Install **[Create 0.5.1.f](https://modrinth.com/mod/create/version/1.20.1-0.5.1.f)** for Minecraft 1.20.1 and any dependencies required by that release.
 4. Download Create: Transit Tickets from the [GitHub Releases](https://github.com/RSlover521/Create-Transit-Tickets/releases) page.
 5. Place both Create and Create: Transit Tickets in the Minecraft `mods` folder.
 6. Launch Minecraft with the Forge profile.

+> This branch builds Create: Transit Tickets `1.0.0-c5` and requires Create 0.5.1.f.
+Use the separately marked Create 6 build when playing on Create 6.0.8.

 ---